What is an FHA 203K ?

 HUD does not make direct loans to consumers (homebuyers or homeowners) but FHA loans are funded by approved 203k Lenders and are then insured by FHA.
 What makes the FHA 203k Loan different?
 Most mortgage financing plans provide only permanent financing, in other words, lenders do not usually release funds to close unless the condition and value of the property are adequate enough to secure the loan.
 When it comes to rehabilitation, this means that the lender usually requires that improvements be made before a long-term mortgage is made.
 This is where the 203k loan comes into play because those improvements can now be made after the home loan mortgage closes.

 FHA 203k Lenders

-Many lenders offer FHA loans but the list of Lenders is short.
+Many lenders offer FHA loans but the list of Lenders who offer FHA 203K Loans is short.
 Your best bet is to find and work with an FHA 203k Lender who is knowledgeable and experienced to guide you through the process.
 An FHA 203k lender can also do Standard (regular) FHA loans without renovations so working with a 203k Specialist will allow you to have additional FHA financing options without having to start the process over again.

 FHA 203k Down Payment

 As with standard FHA loans the Down Payment is the same, which is a minimum three and a half percent (3.5%).
 But there is a difference, the FHA 203k down payment is based on the total Sale Price plus rehabilitation cost as oppose to a Regular FHA down Payment that is based off the sale price only.

 FHA 203k Rates

 Rates in comparison to a Standard FHA loan without rehabilitation funds can typically range from a quarter percent (.25%) to a half percent (.5%) higher.
 If you take into consideration the advantages of having one loan to purchase or refinance with additional funds included for improvements with minimal down payment or equity it is quite attractive compared to any other alternative.